 Transcript Analysis Group (TAG)

 The Transcript Analysis Group (TAG), originally founded by Carolyn D. Baker at the University of Queensland as a forum for her students and colleagues to participate in data sessions and discussions about the analysis of transcriptions, has retained a similar format since its inception in the early 1990s.
-The organising committee for the group now comprises members from three Brisbane universities, including The University of Queensland, Queensland University of Technology, Griffith University and the University of Southern Queensland.
+The organising committee for the group now comprises members from four Brisbane based universities, including The University of Queensland, Queensland University of Technology, Griffith University and the University of Southern Queensland.

-While data sessions regularly occur in discourse-oriented research within a range of perspectives (see, for example, Antaki et al., 2008), the Transcript Analysis Group has developed a strong analytic focus using the methodologies of Ethnomethodology, Conversation Analysis (CA) and Membership Categorization Analysis (MCA).
-This group consists of researchers using these data analysis approaches, and is one of the longest-standing and most active groups in Australia, with members from a range of disciplines, including education, communication, sociology, medicine and psychology.
+While data sessions regularly occur in discourse-oriented research within a range of perspectives (see, for example, Antaki et al., 2008), the Transcript Analysis Group has developed a strong analytic focus using the methodologies of Ethnomethodology, Conversation Analysis (CA), Membership Categorization Analysis (MCA), and Discursive Psychology (DP).
+This group consists of researchers using these ontologies and epistemologies, and is one of the longest-standing and most active groups in these areas in Australia.
+Members come from a range of disciplines, including education, communication, sociology, linguistics, medicine and psychology.
 Members include research higher degree students, early career and experienced researchers, and data sessions are often populated by several different viewpoints adding to a multi-disciplinary approach.
 All members are able to share ideas, discuss new approaches, methods and technologies, and discuss and collaboratively analyse data extracts.
 The group has also been involved in publishing together.

 The data analysis sessions offer a pedagogic arena for engaging in the practices of analysing talk and interaction; in other words, pedagogy-in-action.
-This chap- ter details actual occurrences of members going about their everyday business of looking at, and analysing, extracts of talk.
-The examination of our actual practices shows a shift away from traditional assumptions of experts and learners, to afford members the participation space to move fluidly between roles of participant and analyst; novice and expert.
+They also offer a space to discuss data in a supportive community.
+The examination of TAG’s actual practices shows a shift away from traditional assumptions of experts and learners, to afford members the participation space to move fluidly between roles of participant and analyst; novice and expert.